TaylorVellios/PokemonSQL/README.md

 ```
 Above, I'm using the permutations function imported from itertools to generate three lists of possible string variations to check for valid abilities.</br>
 * no1 is a list of all single words found for the current ability cell
-* no2 is all combinations of the current cell that could be made with 2 words (r=2)
+* no2 is all combinations of strings within the current cell that could be made with 2 words (r=2)
 * no3 is the same as no2 but attempting to make permutations with a word length of 3 (r=3)

 After looping through the dataframe and parsing the abilities out to 4 new columns, we have our first completed table:</br>